Oriole Records (UK): History

 The Levy family founded a record shop, which also sold bicycles and sewing machines, at 19 High Street, Whitechapel, and which later moved to 139 High Street.
 Oriole recorded popular music in England, and also issued masters from the United States Vocalion Records in May and June 1927.
 The original label was discontinued in 1935.

 Beginning in 1931, Jacques Levy produced records at the West End studios at Rosslyn House, 94-98 Regent Street, London, where the company stayed until 1937, after which it moved into what was once an art gallery. at 73 New Bond Street, with chief engineers Ted Sibbick and Bill Johnson.
 In 1949, the company segregated the work and the label.
-Oriole Records Ltd moved into 104 New Bond Street, London, and Levy moved to a factory at Aston Clinton, near Aylesbury, with Norman Angier and Leslie Gouldstone from MD-1, later to be joined by others.
+Oriole Records Ltd moved into 104 New Bond Street, London, and Levy moved to a factory at Aston Clinton, near Aylesbury, with Norman Angier and Leslie Gouldstone from MD1, later to be joined by others.
 From 1938 or 1939, David Morris Levy lived nearby, at Flat 98, Clarence Gate Gardens, near Baker Street, until his death in 1971, and also maintained a residence in Birchington, Kent.

 The owner, David Morris Levy, along with his brother Jacques (no relation to his Roulette Records namesake), revived the Oriole label in 1950.
 Until 1955, it was the exclusive UK licensee for the American Mercury label, with releases by artists including Frankie Laine, Vic Damone and Patti Page.
 Initially, the releases appeared on the Oriole label, but later on Mercury.